 You will also be asked if you have other symptoms, which may be a sign of a more serious cause.
 Tell your health care provider if you have had weight loss, fever, a change in urination or bowel habits, or a history of cancer.

 Your health care provider will perform a physical exam to try to find the exact location of your pain, and determine how it affects your movement.
 You will be asked to:

 - Walk on your toes and then your heels

 - Bend forward, backward, and sideways

 - Lift your legs straight up while lying down

 If the pain is worse when you lift your legs straight up while lying down, you may have sciatica, especially if you also feel numbness or tingling in one of your legs.

 Your health care provider will also move your legs into different positions, including bending and straightening your knees.

-Your health care provider will use a rubber hammer to check your reflexes and to see if your nerves are working properly.
-He or she will touch your skin in many places, using a pin, cotton swab, or feather.
+A rubber hammer is used to check your reflexes and to see if your nerves are working properly.
+Your provider will touch your skin in many places, using a pin, cotton swab, or feather.
 This reveals how well you can feel, or sense, things. tests.
-Tell your health care provider if there are areas where the sensation from the pin, cotton, or feather is duller.